Policies and Procedures

 Student Rights and Responsibilities

-- Identify fundamental provisions for students’ freedom to learn.
+- Identifies fundamental provisions for students’ freedom to learn.

 All forms of harassment are prohibited.
-Sexual harassment is a form of sex discrimination that is illegal under Title VII of the Civil Rights Act of 1964 for employees and under Title IX of the Education Amendments of 1972 for students, and defined consistent with the guidelines of the Equal Employment Opportunity Commission. .
-Student complaints are addressed to the Dean of Enrollment, who determines the applicable process for response and which College officials to include.
+Sexual harassment is defined consistent with the guidelines of the Equal Employment Opportunity Commission.
 For more specific information on KCC’s harassment policies, please consult the student handbook.

 Award of Completion